-A round up of just some of the amazing fundraisers continuing to support the NHS through COVID-19
+A round-up of just some of the amazing fundraisers continuing to support the NHS through COVID-19.

 Today is the day we clap for the NHS.
 Health is a priority now and those people who work to help us get well need support.
 Put politics aside and do what you can now.
+Giving is good.

 Scottish javelin record holder James Campbell says completing a marathon in his back garden to raise money for the NHS was the “best feeling”.
 The former Commonwealth Games athlete raised over £26,000 by running 26.2 miles in the six-metre-long area.

 Joe Cole (ex England footballer) and his wife have set up a charity to help amid the Coronavirus outbreak.
 They’re raised over £300k and are providing childcare for NHS workers, sending food directly to NHS staff – as well buying 50 printers to print medical visors for frontline medical staff.